What is mental health?

-Whether there is a need for mobility aids (wheelchairs or hoists, sensory aids for hearing and vision) to provide solutions for the individual to take part in other activities, communication, sport and recreation etc. Assistive technologies improve the lives of people with disabilities and their families.
+Whether there is a need for mobility aids (wheelchairs or hoists, sensory aids for hearing and vision) to provide solutions for the individual to take part in other activities, communication, sport and recreation etc. Assistive technologies and disability services improve the lives of people with disabilities and their families.

 Supported Accommodation Residences

-Shared living spaces staffed by experienced 24/7 support teams or independent living units in purpose-built accommodation, both provide a supportive homely atmosphere in a safe environment.
+Shared living spaces staffed by experienced 24/7 support teams or independent living units in purpose-built supported accommodation villages.
+Both provide a supportive homely atmosphere in a safe environment.

 Many also have access to friends and entertainment, specialist health services, opportunities to learn new skills to assist transition to independent living and access to community facilities and events.

 Individualised Services or Assistance to Live Independently

 Individualised service with a person-centred focus to offer opportunities to explore connections in the community and around the home.